HotCakeX/Harden-Windows-Security/README.md

 * mshta.exe
 * cscript.exe

-They are insecure, unsandboxed script hosts that pose a security risk.
-You can [read more about them in here](https://textslashplain.com/2024/05/20/attack-techniques-full-trust-script-downloads/) which is a blog post by Eric Lawrence from Microsoft.
+They are [insecure](https://textslashplain.com/2024/05/20/attack-techniques-full-trust-script-downloads/), unsandboxed script hosts that pose a security risk.

 <br>